top of page

 Alinja Fortress

 Known as the “Machu Picchu of Eurasia,” this reconstructed fortress on a mountaintop offers panoramic views of the Iranian mountains.
-The 1800-step hike is worth every breath.

 On a freezing day, we hiked 1,800 steps to reach this historic stronghold.
 I could imagine how well-guarded it once was, but the real highlight was the sweeping panoramic views of the northern Iranian mountains—absolutely worth every step.